 Putting away summer items.
 When you live in the Pacific Northwest, this does not apply to clothing just yet.
 But there are plenty of items around the house I can switch out to put away summer and prepare for fall: kitchen linens, hand soaps, room sprays, candles and decor.
 It’s time to put the sunscreen away and get out the umbrellas!

 Enjoying seasonal foods and drinks.
 Apple cider.
 Oregon Chai tea.
 Pumpkin Spice Latte.
+You can even make your own!
 Giant apples.
 Apple crisp.
 Pomegranates.
 Persimmons.
 Grapes.
 Figs. Casseroles.
 Soups.
 Stews.
 Squash.
 Curries.
-Pumpkin-flavored everything — like Burgerville’s Pumpkin Shake and whatever Salt & Straw has going.
+Pumpkin-flavored everything — like Burgerville’s Pumpkin Shake (in October) and whatever Salt & Straw has going.
 Pie!

 Planting hardy annuals.
 The easiest way to create a spring flower-cutting garden is to plant hardy annual flowers now.
 I like to use seeds from Botanical Interests but you can use whatever seed supplier you like.
 Here’s what I’m planting: Bachelor Buttons, Columbine, Cosmos, Calendula, Hollyhocks, Larkspur, Lupine, Milkweed, Poppies, Rudbeckia, Violas / Pansies.
 This is also a good time to plant perennials that will strut their stuff next year.
 Plant this collection of seeds if you want to give a spring cutting garden a whirl for a low investment.
 Use a garden bed you already have or create a new bed just for cutting flowers.
 Check out this Cool Flowers book on planting hardy annuals, if you want to learn more.